vercel/next.js/examples/api-routes/README.md

 ## The idea behind the example

-Next.js ships with [API routes](https://github.com/zeit/next.js#api-routes) which provides an easy solution to build your `API`.
-This allows users to create multiple `API` endpoints into serverless functions, which can execute independently.
+Next.js ships with [API routes](https://github.com/zeit/next.js#api-routes) which provides an easy solution to build your own `API`.
+This example shows how to create multiple `API` endpoints with serverless functions, which can execute independently.